Trace and Index of Dirac-Schr\"odinger Operators on Open Space with Operator Potentials: Applications

-It is clear that $\ind_{W}D$ exists, whenever the right hand sides of the trace formulas in Theorem \ref{newmainthm} or Corollary \ref{newcor} admit a limit for $t\to\infty$.
-If $D$ is Fredholm, this is the case by Remark \ref{wittenrem}, for the case of $D$ non-Fredholm, we also present an example for which the Witten index still exists.
+It is clear that $\ind_{W}D$ exists, whenever the right hand sides of the principal trace formulas in Theorem \ref{newmainthm} or Corollary \ref{newcor} admit a limit for $t\to\infty$.
+If $D$ is Fredholm, this is the case by Remark \ref{wittenrem}.
+However for the interesting case where $D$ is non-Fredholm, we also present an example for which the Witten index exists, and can be calculated directly in terms of its symbol.
+We start with the Fredholm result first.

 \begin{Theorem} Assume Hypothesis \ref{hyp1}.
 Additionally assume that there exists $R_{0}\geq 0$, such that for $\left|x\right|\geq R_{0}$, we have $0\in\rho\left(A\left(x\right)\right)$.
-Then $D$ is Fredholm, and the Fredholm index $\mathrm{ind}\ D$ is given by
+Then $D$ is Fredholm, and the Fredholm index $\ind D$ is given by